alexvatti/face-mask-project/README.md

 # face-mask-project

 ## Overview
-In this Python programming video, we will learn building a Face Mask Detector using Keras, Tensorflow, MobileNet and OpenCV.
+In this Project, We are building a Face Mask Detector using Keras, Tensorflow, MobileNet and OpenCV.
 We will also see how to apply this on a Live Video Camera.
 With further improvements these types of models could be integrated with CCTV cameras to detect and identify people without masks.